RomansWorks/PCombinator/README.md

 8. Decide if strings need an identifier in the IdTree for compatibility with the PromptBase library and PromptEvaluator.
 9. Normalize convention around internal fields.
 10. Add support for encoding atoms such that they don't interfere with any separators.
-11. Add support for random separators at least in random_join_combinator.

 # Developing